-17.1 The United Nations Manual for the Negotiation of Bilateral Tax Treaties between Developed and Developing Countries5 recommends that new negotiators should read a paper titled "Why negotiate tax treaties?" by Ariane Pickering ("the 2014 United Nations paper"), contained in Papers on Selected Topics in Negotiation of Tax Treaties for Developing Countries6.
-The 2014 United Nations paper provided a discussion on why countries may choose to enter into treaty negotiations.
+17.1 In 2005 the Committee established a Subcommittee on Negotiation of Tax Treaties - Practical Issues.
+This Subcommittee prepared an update to the United Nations Manual for the Negotiation of Bilateral Tax Treaties between Developed and Developing Countries which was adopted by the Committee in 2015 and published in 2016.
+The aim of the Manual is to provide a guide to all aspects of treaty negotiation, including a brief description of the Articles of the United Nations Model Convention, to negotiators of tax treaties.
+While every country should form its own policy considerations and define its objectives in relation to tax treaties, the Manual seeks to provide practical guidance on all aspects of treaty negotiations, including on how to prepare for and conduct negotiations.
 It examined in depth the most common reasons why a country would enter into a tax treaty with another, for example, the facilitation of inbound and outbound investment by removing or reducing double taxation or excessive source country taxation, the reduction of cross-border tax avoidance and evasion through the exchange of information and mutual assistance in collection of taxes, or for political reasons.
+Treaty negotiators in developing countries are encouraged to use this Manual in preparing for tax treaty negotiations, in the light of their countries policy framework and the intended outcomes they wish to achieve.